antecessor/FewShotLearning_EndoscopyLocalization/README.md

 # FewShotLearning_EndoscopyLocalization

-Run test_TrainUtils.py in tests folder.
+See test_TrainUtils.py in tests folder.